Neville-Shaw/Fractal-Tree-Simulator/README.md

 # Fractal-Tree-Simulator

 Object Oriented Fractal Simulator. </br>
-The fact that the tree uses objects in an array makes the it extremely customizable
+The fact that the tree uses objects in an array makes it extremely customizable